scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 ## SOLVERSOLVE {#SOLVER_SOLVE}

-The SOLVERSOLVE callback is called when the variable pricer in the master SCIP instance wants to solve a pricing problem to optimality.
+The `GCG_DECL_SOLVERSOLVE(solverSolveMysolver)` callback is called when the variable pricer in the master SCIP instance wants to solve a pricing problem to optimality.
 It is given a SCIP instance representing the pricing problem that should be solved and should check whether the pricing problem has a structure that can be handled by the solver.
 If so, it should solve the pricing problem to optimality